POU HERENGA WAKA/AUT RESEARCH NETWORK

 An ecosystem

 Employing technology to measure and understand socio-ecological change and the effects of regeneration efforts.
-Making regenerative indices and monitoring cost-effective, accessible, actionable, and scalable.
+Making regenerative indices and metrics cost-effective, accessible, actionable and scalable.

 Community in action